 - S indicates a special lens tint because these glasses feature Bolle’s ESP lens

 You may encounter safety eyewear with only Z87 or the manufacturer’s mark with a + stamped on the lens or frame.
-These products were produced before or just after the 2010 standard and are still safe to use.
-They still meet ANSI Z87.1 high-velocity impact safety standards, but they don’t have updated product marking requirements.
+These products were produced before or after the 2010 standard and are still safe to use.
+They still meet ANSI Z87.1 high-velocity impact safety standards but don’t have updated product marking requirements.

-Eye protection is serious business.
-Workers in almost every industry are exposed to hazardous conditions able to cause serious eye injury daily.
-The proper safety eyewear based on the current ANSI Z87.1-2020 safety standards and combined with 100% compliance to a mandatory eye protection program helps ensure workers across the globe are protected.
+Eye protection is a serious business.
+Almost every industry sees workers exposed to hazardous conditions that cause serious eye injuries daily.
+The proper safety eyewear, based on the current ANSI Z87.1-2020 safety standards and combined with 100% compliance to a mandatory eye protection program, helps ensure protection for workers across the globe.